pun1sh3r/facebot/README.md

 ## how to use this tool:

+Open `conf/info.conf` and fill in your info; you can change `fbotDB`.

 Before you install req*, do

 ```
 sudo apt-get install build-essential python-dev libmysqlclient-dev
 ```
-The latter will is needed by MySQL-Python,
+The latter is needed by MySQL-Python,

 ```
 pip install -r requirements.txt
 ```

 ---

-'Warning: before executing masterbot you need to create the DB in order to store all the loot. the database squema in jpg form is shown on the repo'.
+~~'Warning: before executing masterbot you need to create the DB in order to store all the loot. the database squema in jpg form is shown on the repo'.~~

+`masterbot.py` will create the db for you, given `conf/info.conf` is correct.

 'warning: in order to leverage "target_mode" a fake facebook app needs to be created and an access token be created.' these steps were done manually due to lack of dev time but thats on the works...